egpivo/egpivo.github.io/_posts/2023-11-15-comparing-sequence-to-sequence-decoders-with-and-without-attention.md

 To quantify these observations, we introduce an [`Evaluator`](https://github.com/egpivo/nlp-practice/blob/main/nlp_practice/case/translation/evalution/evaluator.py#L14) class that systematically assesses the model's performance using the specified metrics.
 The class takes the test dataset and a predictor as inputs and calculates accuracy, ROUGE-1 precision, recall, and F1 score.
 This comprehensive evaluation enhances our understanding of the models' strengths and weaknesses.

+> Note that you can execute the [notebook](https://github.com/egpivo/nlp-practice/blob/main/examples/translation/notebooks/execution.ipynb) to reproduce the above results.

 ### Summary and Acknowledgment